spiffdev/help-pages/pages/03.Quick-Start/01.shopify/docs.md

 - Button Text
 - Choose to appear with or instead of the Add to Cart button.

-In your liquid templates, Find the line that creates the product form, which will look like this:
+In your liquid templates, find the line that creates the product form, which will potentially look like this:

 ```
 {% form 'product' ... %}